 You can check off all these while safely social distancing.

 The arrival of spring is always a warm welcome as the winter blues are replaced with green grass, blooming flowers, and fresh air.
-And while this spring may look a bit different than years past, there are still dozens of ways to celebrate the season at home while you practice social distancing.
+And while you may be feeling a bit stir-crazy this spring, there are still dozens of ways to celebrate the season at home while you practice social distancing.
 The Better Homes & Gardens editors have put together a spring bucket list of our favorite things to inspire your springtime activities.
 To get started, print our free bingo card and check off each activity as you go.
 If you need me, I’ll be baking fresh bread, planting my garden, and arranging fresh flowers.

 1. Arrange Flowers